 The smartest brands use digital marketing and performance marketing together.

-- Performance marketing converts that trust into sales
+- Performance marketing turns that trust into sales.

 For example: